Live birth (human): Gestational age

 Measured in weeks, gestational age is a term used to describe how far along a pregnancy is starting from the first day of the woman's last menstrual cycle to the current date.
 A baby born "at term" is between the gestational age of 37 weeks to 41 weeks.
 A preterm baby is born before the gestational age of 37 weeks.
 A pregnancy that lasts 41 weeks up to 42 weeks is called late-term and a pregnancy longer than 42 weeks is called post-term.
 The general consensus is that a fetus is viable at 24 weeks, however, a live birth may occur earlier in gestation with the assistance from neonatal intensive care unit (NICU) resources.
 Gestational age is the main determinant of whether a baby will be able to live and survive outside of the uterus.

 Other factors

-While gestational age is the most significant predictor of fetal viability, the condition of the neonate at birth also significantly indicates how well it tolerates life outside of the mother.
+While gestational age is the most significant predictor of fetal viability, the condition of the neonate at birth also significantly indicates how well it tolerates life outside the mother.
 Factors measured at birth include birth weight, head circumference, and body length.
 An Apgar score is given at the time of birth to report the status of the newborn infant and the response to resuscitation if needed.